|

 Christ, and if you want to follow Him, and if you are willing

-to do anything it takes to fulfill your desire, then pay attention to several
+to do anything it takes to fulfill your desire to grow

 |

-the Passion, repentance of sins, and a holy lifestyle.
-Any teaching that
+Eucharist, the Passion, repentance of sins, and a holy lifestyle.
+Any

-neglects these fundamentals should be shunned.
-Be wary, too, of any bishop
+teaching that neglects these fundamentals should be shunned.
+Be wary, too,

-or priest who advocates any teaching that neglects these fundamentals.
+of any bishop or priest who advocates any teaching that neglects these

 |